railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 *  :guilabel:`Product` : a service product that describes how this employee would be charged out, for example as ``Service on Timesheet``.

-At the top right of the form you can find a cluster of buttons which will lead you to the `Timesheets, Payslips, Leaves, Contracts, Appraisals` associated with that employee.
+At the top right of the form you can find button which will lead you to the `Timesheets` associated with that employee.

 .. index::
    single: employee; billing